individual bonds

 If you’re looking to invest in the bond market, there are two primary options available to you: individual bonds and bond mutual funds.
 While both offer the potential for steady income, portfolio diversification, and relatively low risk, there are some key differences between the two.
 In this article, we will explore why owning individual bonds can be a better choice than owning bond mutual funds.

 First and foremost, owning individual bonds gives you more control over your investments.
-When you purchase an individual bond, you know exactly what you’re getting – a fixed income security with a specific maturity date and interest rate.
+When you purchase an individual bond, you know exactly what you’re getting – a fixed-income security with a specific maturity date and interest rate.
 You can choose bonds with maturities that match your investment horizon, and you can select individual bonds with credit profiles that meet your risk tolerance.

 On the other hand, when you invest in a bond mutual fund, you’re essentially pooling your money with other investors to buy a portfolio of bonds.
 While this can provide diversification benefits, it also means you have less control over the specific bonds in your portfolio.
 You may not know exactly what bonds you own, and you may not be able to customize your portfolio to match your specific needs.